itayzach/RoMix/README.md

 All simulations were conducted with MATLAB 2021b on Windows 10.
 Other OS's or MATLAB versions might not be supported.

 For MNIST simulation:
-* Training VAE was done with Python 3.8 and the packages in requirements.txt.
+* Training VAE was done with Python 3.9.0 and the packages in requirements.txt.
 You may install them by:
   ```
+  conda install -c conda-forge cudatoolkit=11.2 cudnn=8.1.0
   pip install -r requirements.txt
   ```
 * You must link your MATLAB to your python installation.